aws/aws-encryption-sdk-cli/README.rst

 Decrypt
 ```````

-If you provide an encryption context in a decrypt command, the ``aws-encryption-cli`` verifies that the message being decrypted was encrypted with an encryption context that meets the following requirements.
+If you provide an encryption context in a decrypt command, the ``aws-encryption-cli``
+verifies that the message being decrypted was encrypted with an encryption context that
+meets the following requirements.

-If you provide ``key=value`` pairs, the encryption context in the encrypted message must contain matching pairs.
+If you provide ``key=value`` pairs, the encryption context in the encrypted message must
+contain matching pairs.

 .. code-block:: sh

    --encryption-context required_key=required_value classification=secret

-If you provide only ``key`` elements, the encryption context in the encrypted message must contain those keys, regardless of the values.
-You can mix ``key`` and ``key=value`` elements in the same parameter value.
+If you provide only ``key`` elements, the encryption context in the encrypted message
+must contain those keys, regardless of the values.
+You can mix ``key`` and ``key=value``
+elements in the same parameter value.

 .. code-block:: sh

    --encryption-context required_key classification=secret

-If the encryption context check fails, the output metadata includes information about the failure.
-For more information, , see `Encryption Context Failures`_.
+If the encryption context check fails, the output metadata includes additional
+information about the failure.
+For more information, , see
+`Encryption Context Failures`_.

 .. warning::

-   The ``aws-encryption-cli`` deletes any existing output files before checking the encryption context.
-If the encrypted message does not satisfy the encryption context requirements, the ``aws-encryption-cli`` the decrypt operation stops, but the deleted output file is not restored.
+   The ``aws-encryption-cli`` deletes any existing output files before checking
+   the encryption context.
+If the encrypted message does not satisfy the encryption
+   context requirements, the decrypt operation stops, but the deleted output file
+   is not restored.

 Output Metadata
 ---------------
-In addition to the primary output of the operation, the commands generate useful metadata about the encrypt and decrypt operation.
-This metadata includes information about the operation as well as the complete header of the encrypted message.
+In addition to the primary output of the operation, the ``aws-encryption-cli`` generates
+useful metadata about the encrypt and decrypt operation.
+This metadata includes
+information about the operation as well as the complete header of the encrypted message.

 The ``aws-encryption-cli`` writes the metadata to a text file that you specify.
+The
-The metadata consists of a single line of formatted JSON for each cryptographic operation.
-When a command performs multiple operations, the ``aws-encryption-cli`` writes a separate line of JSON for each operation.
+metadata consists of a single line of formatted JSON for each cryptographic operation.
+When a command performs multiple operations, the ``aws-encryption-cli`` writes a separate
+line of JSON for each operation.

 The metadata file contains lines of JSON, but it is not formatted as a JSON file.

  There are three options for writing metadata:

-* ``--metadata-output FILE`` : Writes the metadata output to ``FILE`` (can be ``-`` for stdout
+* ``--metadata-output FILE`` : Writes the metadata output to ``FILE`` (can be ``-`` for
-  as long as primary output is not stdout).
-By default, the ``aws-encryption-cli`` appends the
+  stdout as long as primary output is not stdout).
+By default, the ``aws-encryption-cli``
-  metadata entry to the end of ``FILE``.
+  appends the metadata entry to the end of ``FILE``.
-* ``--overwrite-metadata`` : Force the ``aws-encryption-cli`` to overwrite the contents of
+* ``--overwrite-metadata`` : Force the ``aws-encryption-cli`` to overwrite the contents
-``FILE`` with the new metadata.
+  of ``FILE`` with the new metadata.
 * ``-S/--suppress-metadata`` : Suppresses the metadata.

 Metadata Contents